Support your local High Street and market this Christmas by shopping local

 Help with Transportation

-This year’s Silver Sunday boasts dozens of local events for older people, most of which are free.
+This year’s Silver Sunday boasts lots of local events for people aged over 55, most of which are free.

 Silver Sunday was originally set up to tackle loneliness, but in recent years it has become a national campaign to celebrate the contribution of older people while encouraging social activity.